microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerUserGuide.md

 --------------|-------------
 Batch|Command files you can use to run individual test cases or all test cases.
 Bin|Test suite binaries and configuration files.
-Docs|__[MS-SMB].pdf__ ¨C The version of the technical document that this test suite is based on.
+Docs|__[MS-SMB].pdf__ Â¨C The version of the technical document that this test suite is based on.
-    |__MS-SMB_ServerUserGuide.md__ ¨C A user guide that explains how to install and configure the driver computer, the SUT and the DC, as well as how to run test cases.
+    |__MS-SMB_ServerUserGuide.md__ Â¨C A user guide that explains how to install and configure the driver computer, the SUT and the DC, as well as how to run test cases.
-    |__MS-SMB_ServerTestDesignSpecification.md__ ¨C An overview document containing conceptual information about a protocol including probable use, relationships to other protocols, message flow, state diagrams, a short list of properties, and a test approach describing justification and adapter approach.
+    |__MS-SMB_ServerTestDesignSpecification.md__ Â¨C An overview document containing conceptual information about a protocol including probable use, relationships to other protocols, message flow, state diagrams, a short list of properties, and a test approach describing justification and adapter approach.
 Scripts   |Scripts that are used to set up and configure the driver computer and the Windows-based SUT, and the Windows-based DC.
 LICENSE.rtf|The End User License Agreement.